Bankhaus Löbbecke

-The private bank Bankhaus Löbbecke AG, headquartered in Berlin, was founded in 1761 as a trading house in Iserlohn, settled in Braunschweig as early as 1763 and finally belonged to the Hamburg private bank M. M. Warburg & Co. since the end of 2003, with which it was merged in 2016.
+Bankhaus Löbbecke AG is a German private bank that is headquartered in Berlin.
+The bank was founded in 1761 as a trading house in Iserlohn, settled in Braunschweig as early as 1763.
+The bank was eventually acquired by the Hamburg private bank M. M. Warburg & Co. in 2016.

 The bank concentrated on private customer business and asset management for financially strong clientele and companies.
 It also offered the administration and settlement of non-performing loans under trust and service agreements.

 History of the bank

 In 1761 Johann Hermann (1727–1793) and Johann Melchior Löbbecke (1728–1783) founded the Handelshaus Löbbecke in Iserlohn.
 In 1763 the branch in Braunschweig, An der Martinikirche 4, was already founded, which handled the trading of mercery, costume jewelry and metal goods.
 In 1783 Johann Melchior's son, Carl Friedrich Löbbecke, became sole managing director.

 Around 1800, the trading company also included cotton fabrics in its range and increasingly took over exchange and transfer businesses.
 In the middle of the 19th century, the pure banking house Gebrüder Löbbecke & Co. was founded, in response to the growing capital requirements of the start of the industrialization.

 The bank managed the private assets of the ruling Duke Wilhelm and served the upper classes of the region.
 It leased the Braunschweig State Lottery until 1911.

 The family included Luise Löbbecke (1808–1892), who rendered outstanding services to the welfare system and in 1862 became the first woman to become an honorary citizen of the city of Braunschweig.

 In 1880/81 the banker, Alfred Löbbecke, had the Braunschweig architect Constantin Uhde and the garden architect Friedrich Kreiß build a villa on Inselwall (Löbbecke's Island), which was destroyed in 1944 and after reconstruction from 1968 to 2008 housed the guest house of the Technical University of Braunschweig.
 The building, which has since been vacant, was sold by the Braunschweig University Association to the Braunschweig investor Klaus Gattermann for €700,000 in 2009 and has been used commercially since 2011.
 The current bank building in Braunschweig was also erected by Uhde in 1892.

 During the banking crisis in 1930, the bank was converted into a limited partnership in which Braunschweigische Staatsbank, a forerunner of today's Norddeutsche Landesbank, participated.